-To learn more about this option, please see our commentary piece titled "Notes on our approach to investing in Special Purpose Acquisition Companies."
+To learn more about this option, please see our commentary piece titled "Our Approach to Investing in Special Purpose Acquisition Companies."

 To summarize, the key things investors need to look at when considering cash management options are their risk tolerance and liquidity needs.
-We believe that investors have become too comfortable accepting low returns on their cash investments due to an extended period of ultra-low interest rates.
-We suggest you re-evaluate and determine if you are maximizing your options and making your cash work for you.
+We believe that investors will re-evaluate their cash management options as the FOMC continues to cut rates and find the rate of return on their current cash management investments insufficient.
+We suggest you re-evaluate to determine if you are maximizing your options and making your cash work for you.
 For more information, we suggest having an in-depth discussion with your tax and financial advisors.